Dreaming381/Latios-Framework/README.md

 QVVS Transforms provide custom transforms systems based on the concept of QVVS transforms, which are vector-based transforms that can represent non-uniform scale without ever creating shear.
-There are three modes: Cached QVVS, Uncached QVVS, and Unity Compatibility.
-Currently only Cached QVVS is implemented.
+This module comes with a fully functional custom transform system with automatic baking and systems, offering more features, performance, and determinism than what is shipped with Unity.

-Along with QVVS representations, this module contains replacements for baking and systems that offer more performance and determinism than what is shipped with Unity.
+If you wish to use Unity Transforms instead, you can enable a compatibility mode for all other modules using the scripting define LATIOS_TRANSFORMS_UNITY.
+Some features in the other modules will be disabled when you do this.

 ### Psyshock